Do I have to pay for advice from SENAC?

 Can I request a Statutory Assessment for my child?

 Further information on the Statementing process and the five stages of the special educational needs process is available in our free Information Pack.
-If you would like a copy Click here to request a free Information Pack
+If you would like a copy posted out to you Click here

 Should I attend my child’s Annual Review?

 Yes.
 It is important for a parent(s) to attend and contribute to an Annual Review.
 The Annual Review is a review of your child’s Statement of special educational needs.
-Decisions can be taken at a Review which may impact on your child’s statement.
-Our Parent Information Pack contains guidelines on the Annual Review process or you can request our fact sheet on Annual Reviews.
+Decisions can be taken at a Review which may impact your child’s statement click here for further information about annual reviews including transition reviews

 I believe my child is falling behind in school.
 His teacher says he is fine.
 What should I do?